tuzumkuru/notion-imdb-movielist-update/Readme.md

 Thanks to @ramnes for Notion Python SDK (https://github.com/ramnes/notion-sdk-py)

-Thanks to the Cinemagoer team (https://github.com/cinemagoer)
+Thanks to @tveronesi for the imdbinfo library (https://github.com/tveronesi/imdbinfo)

 Thanks to Notion and IMDB